torvalds/linux/Documentation/gpu/introduction.rst

 Contributor Covenant, found at: https://www.freedesktop.org/wiki/CodeOfConduct

-Please conduct yourself in a respectful and civilised manner when interacting with community members on mailing lists, IRC, or bug trackers.
+Please conduct yourself in a respectful and civilised manner when interacting with community members on mailing lists, IRC, or trackers.
 The community represents the project as a whole, and abusive or bullying behaviour is not tolerated by the project.